AnthonyDickson/HIVE/README.md

 # Video2Mesh
-This project looks at creating a 3D video from a RGB-D video.
+This project looks at creating a 3D video from a RGB-D (red, green, blue and depth) video.
 ![demo of 3D video](images/video_3d_demo.gif)

 # Getting Started